domire8/pybullet_ros/README.md

 If using NVidia GPUs, make sure to set the flag `USE_NVIDIA_TOOLKIT` to true before running the script.

-Developpers can optionally use the `remote-dev.sh` script, which will set up a container with a shared volume to this directory.
+Developers can optionally use the `remote-dev.sh` script, which will set up a container with a shared volume to this directory.

-## Local installation
+# Local installation

 The following instructions have been tested under ubuntu 20.04 and [ROS noetic](http://wiki.ros.org/noetic/Installation/Ubuntu).

-This wrapper requires that you have pybullet installed, you can do so by executing:
+This wrapper requires that you have PyBullet installed, you can do so by executing:

         sudo -H pip3 install pybullet

-Additionally clone this repository inside your [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace), compile (catkin build) and source your devel workspace (as you would normally do with any ROS pkg).
+Additionally, clone this repository inside your [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace), compile (catkin build) and source your devel workspace (as you would normally do with any ROS pkg).